jsfuentes/Code-Cheatsheet/JS/Node/middleware.md

 # Middleware

-Can add as much middlewaer as you want to a route
+Can add as much middleware as you want to a route

 ```js
 router.post('/moderator', [Auth.adminOfPostedId, Auth.canInvite], postModerator);